nzakas/understandinges6/manuscript/05-Destructuring.md

 The `outputInfo()` function is called with a destructuring assignment expression.
 The expression evaluates to `node` because that is the value of the right side of the expression.
 The assignment to `type` and `name` both behave as normal and `node` is passed into `outputInfo()`.

-W> An error is thrown when the right side of the destructuring assignment expression (the expression after `=`) evaluates to `null` or `undefined`.
+An error is thrown when the right side of the destructuring assignment expression (the expression after `=`) evaluates to `null` or `undefined`.
 This happens because any attempt to read a property of `null` or `undefined` results in a runtime error.

 #### Default Values